 The Rough Guide is great for the over-planner, as it includes endless lists and details for almost every imaginable city and village in France.
 Armed with this up-to-date basic information on schedules, accommodation, nightlife, restaurants and maps, you won’t have to look anything up online.
 A fine resource for either the serious traveler who wants to be sure to catch everything or the budget traveler looking for the best bargain.
 But keep in mind that The Rough Guide is more like a reference book, with little actual planning advice.

 If you are interested in more than finding a place to stay or knowing which bus to catch, check out the Eyewitness Travel guide to France, which includes pages and pages on the cultural side of the country.
 The book details museums, châteaux, parks, beaches, historical sites, wine/food culture and regional history.

-Margot M. Steinhart, Ph.D., president of the American Association of Teachers of French, shares with LeFrancophile what surprised her and her students in France.
+Margot M. Steinhart, Ph.D.,former president of the American Association of Teachers of French, shares with LeFrancophile what surprised her and her students in France.
 1. The friendliness and helpfulness of the French.
 2. The omnipresence of street sweepers dressed in green and the water running along the curbs.
 3. Shutdowns of public services due to demonstrations and strikes.
 4. American music and English expressions in signage and conversations.
 5. The multiculturalism of the French population.
 6. French people’s awareness of American culture.
-7. Receiving different responsess to the same questions, depending on the person at the gate or ticket office, such as at the post office and museum entrances8.
-The typical French bookstore’s extensive section of comic books (bandes dessinées).
+7. Receiving different responses to the same questions, depending on the person at the gate or ticket office, such as at the post office and museum entrances.
+8. The typical French bookstore’s extensive section of comic books (bandes dessinées).

 9. The importance of understanding French historical and literary allusions in conversations.